O'Donnell: Fields, La Russa, LeBron -- all stars in the week that was

 In: Pulling for LeBron James to wind up owning a new NBA franchise in Las Vegas -- A marriage made in Elvis Pair-a-Dice Heaven. ...
 "LeBillionaire" reportedly wants it and the league should give one of its all-time Exemplary Citizens whatever it takes to keep him in the association. ...
 Then, who wins a title first: James and his Vegans or Michael Jordan's perennial also-ran Hornets?

-Out: Making the Celtics-Warriors Finals appointment TV -- Ratings are back up a bit after the viewership depressions of 2020 and 2021. ...
-But investing three hours in these bomb flingers just isn't all that entertaining. ...
-Paging Mr. DVR.
-Steph Curry and Co. are losing their splash. ...
-Jayson Tatum and the Celtics are far too unknown to mainstream SportsMass.
+Out: Missing the best-of-three windup to the Celtics-Warriors NBA Finals on ABC -- Ratings are back up after the viewership depressions of 2020 and 2021. ...
+Steph Curry and Co. mixed a late-run splash-and-mash in Game 4 Friday night to reboot the series at 2-2. ...
+Now if only SportsMass America knew who Jayson Tatum and these Celtics are.

 In: Piling on Phil Mickelson -- Without question, the most reviled independent contractor in American commerce right now. ...
 Looks the part, smells the part and acts the part. ...
 The Mickster makes "extreme dislike" far too easy. ...
 Are there already security concerns about the LIV Golf stop at West suburban Rich Harvest Farms in September?